what is nad

 Nuclear — most studied

 Regulates gene expression, metabolism and stress responses.
-The primary target of resveratrol research.
-Most extensively studied of the seven sirtuins in longevity biology contexts.
+Primary target of resveratrol research.
+Most extensively studied in longevity biology contexts.

 SIRT2